scrapy/scrapy/docs/topics/downloader-middleware.rst

       a warning.
 Refer to :ref:`topics-logging-advanced-customization`
       to customize the logging behaviour.

+   .. caution:: Cookies set via the ``Cookie`` header are not considered by the
+      :ref:`cookies-mw`.
+If you need to set cookies for a request, use the :class:`Request.cookies <scrapy.http.Request>` parameter.
+This is a known current limitation that is being worked on.

 The following settings can be used to configure the cookie middleware:

 * :setting:`COOKIES_ENABLED`